 Ground control points (GCPs) are used to georeference the model.
 A minimum of three GCPs is required to scale, rotate and locate the model, but we recommend that each project has between 5 and 10 GCPs distributed throughout the project area.
-If you have more GCPs in a project than necessary to accurately scale, rotate, and locate, some of the GCPs can be used as checkpoints to assess the accuracy of the project.
-GCPs improve the relative and the absolute accuracy of the model.
+We recommend measuring more GCPs, so some can be used as checkpoints to assess the accuracy of the project.
+GCPs improve the relative and absolute accuracy of the model.

 Automatic GCP detection (AutoGCPs) is available in PIX4Dcloud Advanced, PIX4Dengine, and PIX4Dmatic.

 For the algorithm to detect the targets, the following need to be ensured:

 - Good image quality (image geolocation, nadir images, sharp and high contrast).

 - Targets that have the size of at least 20 times the average GSD of the project.

 For more information see Automatic target detection - AutoGCP algorithm article.

 Checkpoints (CPs) are used to assess the absolute accuracy of the model.
 The marks of the checkpoints are used to estimate its 3D position as well as potential errors in the clicks.
 This way, the relative accuracy of the area of the checkpoints may improve.

 The difference between the initial and the computed positions of the checkpoints is displayed in the quality report, and it gives an estimation of the absolute accuracy of the model in the region.

 A Manual Tie Points (MTPs) are points without known 3D coordinates that are marked (clicked) by the user in the images.
 They can be used to assess and improve reconstruction accuracy.